 Steel alloys demonstrate excellent strength, durability, and, depending on what they are made of and how they were made, numerous other advantageous characteristics.
 These qualities make them an ideal material choice for many manufacturing and construction projects.
 Typical uses for steel alloys include:

 - Construction materials (e.g., bars, beams, coils, plates, rods, sheets, wires, fasteners, etc.)

 - Automotive and Heavy Equipment (e.g., gears, splines, pulleys, shafts, rotors, etc.)

 - Oil and Gas (e.g., Pipes, tubes, fittings, tanks, etc.)

 - Manufacturing/Machine tools (e.g., dies, molds, conveyors, etc.)

 - Hand Tools (e.g., wrenches, screwdrivers, sockets, etc.)

 Custom Steel Spline Shafts, Spur Gears, and More From Grob Inc.

 Carbon steel and steel alloys are used to make a wide range of parts and products.
-The experts at Grob Inc. use it to produce a variety of cold-rolled products, including spline shafts, spur gears, timing belt pulleys, and more.
-To learn more about the cold rolling capabilities at Grob, check out the cold-rolled products page.
-Contact us today to discuss your cold rolling needs with one of our experts.
+The experts at Grob Inc. use it to produce a variety of cold-formed products, including spline shafts, spur gears, timing belt pulleys, and more.
+To learn more about the cold forming capabilities at Grob, check out the cold-formed products page.
+Contact us today to discuss your cold forming needs with one of our experts.